Obmondo/kubeaid/argocd-helm-charts/harbor/README.md

 kubectl exec -it pod/harbor-database-0 -n harbor -- /bin/bash
 ```

-After getting inside the pod, you would be able to access the Postgres container, and thus would be able to perform operations manually on the database.
+After getting inside the pod, you would be able to access the Postgres container.
+Thus would be able to perform operations manually on the database.
 In order to access the database corresponding to the Harbor registry, run the command

 ```bash
 psql -U postgres -d registry